 NC Olmstead

-North Carolina Olmstead Plan
+2024-25 North Carolina Olmstead Plan (Spanish)

 Background

 Olmstead v.
 L.C., 527 U.S. 581 (1999), is a U.S. Supreme Court case that laid the groundwork for people with disabilities to live their lives as fully included members of the community.
 The case addressed the Americans with Disabilities Act’s (ADA) “integration mandate.”
 The integration mandate requires that all public entities, including the State of North Carolina, “administer services, programs, and activities” for people with disabilities in the most integrated setting appropriate to the person’s needs.
-“Most integrated setting” has been defined as one that enables people with disabilities to interact “to the fullest extent possible” with individuals that don’t have a disability.
-Specifically, the case requires states to provide services in the community for eligible persons with disability when (a) such services are appropriate; (b) the affected persons do not oppose community-based treatment; and (c) community-based services can be “reasonably accommodated.”
+“Most integrated setting” has been defined as one that enables people with disabilities to interact “to the fullest extent possible” with individuals who don’t have a disability.
+Specifically, the case requires states to provide services in the community for eligible persons with a disability when (a) such services are appropriate; (b) the affected persons do not oppose community-based treatment; and (c) community-based services can be “reasonably accommodated.”

 In Olmstead, the Supreme Court also urged states to develop a “comprehensive, effectively working plan” for transitioning people to the community.
 North Carolina Department of Health and Human Services (NCDHHS) has initiated the development of its Olmstead Plan under the leadership of the Office of the Senior Advisor on the ADA.

-High Level Objectives of the Olmstead Plan
+High-Level Objectives of the Olmstead Plan

 • Transformative